 - Click the new Gear button that appeared on the bottom bar when you rearranged the language list, and choose Apply To Login Window.
 (As shown in the above screenshot.)

-- Drag your preferred language to the top of the list again.
+- Drag your preferred language back to the top of the list again.

 - Repeat step 7.